Common name: Sei Whale

 Status under SARA: Listed as Endangered for the Pacific Population and Data Deficient for the Atlantic Population in a 2013 assessment.

 Range: Sei Whales have a largely unknown geographic distribution, as their wintering grounds have not yet been identified.
 However, Sei Whales can be found in oceans in the sub-polar latitudes in each hemisphere during the summer months, and in sub-tropical waters during the colder months.

 Life span: The oldest recorded age is 74 years in the wild.

 Size: Females are slightly larger than males.
 These whales average 15-19 tonnes, and have an average length of 15m.

-Population estimate: With the lack of recent data collection, the global population is estimated at 57 000.
+Population estimate: With the lack of recent data collection, the Canadian population is estimated to be fewer than 250 mature individuals.

 Balaenoptera borealis are part of the Rorquals, a group of baleen whales which include the largest animals on Earth.
 Sei Whales are the third largest whale after Blue Whales and Fin Whales.
 Their common name, sei originates from the Danish word for Pollock fish and hval is whale in Danish.
 These whales were named after Pollock because they were seen in abundance while Norwegian fishers hunted for Pollock fish.